 Who We Are

-A world in which every child attains the right to survival, protection, development and participation.
+Our Vision Is a world in which every child attains the right to survival, protection, development and participation.

 Our Mission Is to inspire breakthroughs in the way the world treats children, and to achieve immediate and lasting change in their lives.

 Despite the roll-out of Universal Primary Education , only 20% of children in Uganda actually complete primary school.
 Many drop out or never enrol, due to poverty and factors such as teenage pregnancy.
 For those who do get to attend, schools are often severely overcrowded and lack basic resources.
 Poorly paid and ill-trained teachers struggle to manage classes of 100 -200 children.
 As a result, the quality of learning is poor.

 Save the Children focuses on improving access to primary education and improving the quality of learning in a safe and protective school environment.
 We support schools with supplies, infrastructure, teaching materials and teacher training, and run programmes such as "Literacy Bobst" and Numeracy Boost".
 We work with teachers and communities to promote inclusive education, particularly focusing on making education accessible to girls and children with disabilities.
 We also run early learning programmes to give children under-6 the best possible start in life; and accelerated education programmes to help older children who have had to drop out of primary school

 There have been improvements in recent decades, but most children in Uganda still do not have adequate access to healthcare.
 Health facilities are often in dilapidated condition and frequently run out of drugs and electricity.
 Indicators such as neo-natal mortality and maternal mortality remain high, and more than one in four children under-5 suffer from chronic malnutrition, known as stunting, which prevents their physical and mental development.